 Stumble into such questions as: is it possible to add audio to a video without re-encoding, cut video without quality loss and watermark, or merge video without re-encoding?
 See the answers below.

-Merge Audio and Video without Quality Loss?
+2. How to Add Audio to Video without Quality Loss?

 Firstly you should know that re-encoding means data recalculation and recompression, which requires more time and always leads to loss of quality to a certain degree.

 As we mentioned above, there won't be a re-encoding process if you add audio to a video by simply merging video and audio files together.
 Accordingly, there shouldn't be any quality loss.
 However, the answer is little more than theoretical, because there are too many variables or even bugs sometimes.